Why Alpacas? A very valid question.

 All valid questions that I have been asked numerous times over the last sixteen years that we have been breeding these wonderful creatures.
 Hopefully at the bottom of this page I will have explained why and maybe will have convinced you to seriously think about buying your first alpacas.

 Firstly let's deal with the question 'what are alpacas?'

-Alpacas have a very strong herd instinct and the minimum number of alpacas for a herd is three.
-The larger the herd the more secure the alpacas feel.It is not advisable to keep entire males with breeding females.
+Alpacas have a very strong herd instinct and must not be kept on their own, the minimum number of alpacas for a herd is three.
+The larger the herd the more secure the alpacas feel.It is not advisable to keep males with females.
 Males will mate with the females and will continue to do so which causes the females stress and the possibility of infection or injury.
-It is possible to keep castrated males with females provided they have been castrated early enough.
-It is recommended that males not used for breeding are castrated at 18 months of age.

 So why would you or should you own alpacas?

 There are various reasons why people own alpacas.